 The consolidated interim financial statements do not include all of the information required for a full consolidated annual financial report, and should be read in conjunction with the consolidated financial report of the Suncorp Group for the financial year ended 30 June 2024 and any public announcements made by the Suncorp Group in accordance with the continuous disclosure requirements of the Corporations Act 2001 and the ASX Listing Rules.
-The consolidated financial report of the Suncorp Group for the financial report of the Company's registered office or at suncorpgroup.com.au/investors/reports.
+The consolidated financial report of the Suncorp Group for the financial year ended 30 June 2024 is available upon request from the Company's registered office or at suncorpgroup.com.au/investors/reports.